-Yesterday morning I noticed a few wispy, low flying clouds pass over the house here in Wemmershoek, but only around lunch time realised it was in fact not clouds at all – it was smoke from a fire raging across the road.
+Yesterday morning I noticed a few wispy, low flying clouds pass over the house here in Wemmershoek, but only around lunch time realised it was, in fact, not clouds at all – it was smoke from a fire raging across the road.

 It managed to get into the ravine near the Wemmershoek dam and the flames became visible to the residents of De Hollandsche Molen as it burned the sloping hillsides on both sides.

-It had burned to within about 300m of the road at it’s closest point.
+Before that it crept to within about 300m of the road at it’s closest point.